-Sharing details will support the NHS Wales Test, Trace, Protect service’s efforts to control the spread of the virus.
-It is a requirement under regulation 21 of the Health Protection (Coronavirus Restrictions) (No. 4) (Wales) Regulations 2020 for organisations and businesses to take reasonable measures to minimise risk of exposure to coronavirus, which in the type of circumstances set out above can include collecting and retaining contact information.
-We ask that you encourage individuals to share their details and help them understand the reasons why they are required.
-You should advise them that their details will only be used in the event of a case, cluster or outbreak of coronavirus at your premises.
-A cluster or outbreak means more than one new case of coronavirus) that is tracked back to your premises.
+Sharing details with the NHS Wales Test, Trace, Protect service helps to control the spread of the virus.
+You should tell people you will only share their details with TTP in the event of a case, cluster or outbreak of coronavirus at your premises.
+A cluster or outbreak means more than one new case of coronavirus that is tracked back to your premises.
 The NHS Wales Test, Trace, Protect service will use this information to check if they, and any person in their party, may have been exposed.

 How should you maintain records?

-You should hold records for 21 days from the date of each separate instance in which a staff member, customer or visitor has been on the premises.
-This will allow for testing and contact tracing, should it be required.
+You should hold records for 21 days from the date of each separate instance in which a person has been on the premises.
+This will allow for contact tracing and testing, should it be required.
 After 21 days, this information must be securely disposed of or deleted.
-When deleting or disposing of data, you must do so in a way that does not risk unintended access (e.g. use cross-cut shredders to dispose of paper documents instead of disposing in public bins, and ensuring permanent deletion of electronic files).
+When deleting or disposing of data, you must do so in a way that does not risk unintended access.
+Use cross-cut shredders or similar methods to dispose of paper documents.
+Do not dispose of in public bins, and ensure permanent deletion of electronic files.

 General Data Protection Regulation (GDPR)